• Skip to main content

 This post may contain affiliate links.

-This Slow Cooker Sweet Potato Chili is a simple, dump and go dinner that is hearty and packed full of veggies.
+This Slow Cooker Sweet Potato Chili recipe is a simple, dump and go dinner that is hearty and packed full of veggies.
 Take 15 minutes in the morning to prep and come back to dinner ready in the crock pot hours later.
 Perfect with all the toppings.
 Not up for vegetarian tonight?
 Easy to add your favorite meat as well!

 There is nothing better than a warm bowl of soup to bring you right into the moment.

 When I want a dump and go chili recipe that uses up a lot of pantry staples, this Crockpot Sweet Potato Chili is my go-to recipe.
-(For a quick stove top recipe, this Turkey Chili is my FAVE--in case you came for a quick recipe!)

 Why You Will Love This Sweet Potato Chili: